 δ Delphini (Delta Delphini)

-Rho Aquilae is believed to be about 50 million years old.
-The star belonged to the constellation Aquila until 1992, when it moved across the border into Delphinus.
+The star has the Bayer designation Rho Aquilae because it belonged to the constellation Aquila until 1992, when it moved across the border into Delphinus.

 NGC 6934 is a relatively large globular cluster near the star Epsilon Delphini.
-It is approximately 50,000 light years distant and has a visual magnitude of 8.83.
-It was discovered by William Herschel on September 24, 1785.
+It is approximately 52,000 light years distant and has a visual magnitude of 8.83.
+It occupies 8.4′ of the sky.
+The cluster was discovered by William Herschel on September 24, 1785.

 NGC 6891 is a small planetary nebula located near the star Rho Aquilae.
-It has a visual magnitude of 10.5.
+It has an apparent size of 0.33′ by 0.3′.
+The nebula is about 7,200 light years distant from Earth.
+It was discovered by Scottish astronomer Ralph Copeland on 22 September, 1884.

 Blue Flash Nebula – NGC 6905

-The cluster has a visual magnitude of 10.6.
-It is located close to the star Gamma Delphini.
+NGC 7006 has a visual magnitude of 10.6 and occupies 2.8′ of the apparent sky.
+It appears close to the star Gamma Delphini.